DesenTao/baty.net-hugo/content/now.md

 comment: false
 ---

-A few of the things I’m working on or thinking about as of January 14, 2018
+A few of the things I'm working on or thinking about as of January 14, 2018

 - Practicing meditation for real this time
 - Dialing in my plaintextaccounting using Ledger